 Blue Snowball iCE USB microphone has a cardioid pattern and frequency response of 40 -18 kHz.
 It is compatible with Mac or PC with no drivers required.

-The mic has a sample/bit rate at 44.1 kHz/16 bits and comes with a 2-year warranty.
-This mic is affordable and stylish and can be used for recording high-quality vocals or guitar, as well as your desktop needs.
+The best mic has a sample/bit rate at 44.1 kHz/16 bits and comes with a 2-year warranty.
+This mic is affordable and stylish and can be used for recording high-quality and clear vocals or acoustic guitar, as well as your desktop needs.
 So you can try this one of the best cheap microphones on our list.

 If you are tight on cash, the Fifine K669 condenser microphone USB is your best option.